trimstray/nginx-admins-handbook/README.md

 I created a set of scripts for unattended installation of NGINX from the raw, uncompiled code.
 It allows you to easily install, create a setup for dependencies (like `zlib` or `openssl`), and customized with installation parameters.

-For more information please see [Installation from source - Automatic installation](#automatic-installation) chapter.
+For more information please see [Installing from source - Automatic installation](#automatic-installation) chapter.

 # Books